Head On Collisions

 Head on collisions may trigger the front driver and passenger air bags to deploy.
 Sometimes airbags can prevent head injury.
 Other times, they add to injury.
 It all depends on the impact and rate of speed of the vehicles involved in the collision.

 Other common physical injuries from head on collisions can include injuries to the back, head, neck, shoulder, knees and legs, along with a variety of broken bones or internal injury.
 Our lawyers also know that in addition to physical injuries, there’s a good chance that the driver or passenger may experience some cognitive or emotional injuries following the car accident.
 It’s not uncommon for our clients to experience nightmares, fear of driving, memory loss, dizziness, headaches, depression, anxiety, mood swings, slurred speech, or vertigo.
 This is why our law firm takes a multidisciplinary approach to your car accident case.
 We will pair you up with the best occupational therapists, physiotherapists, psychologists, speech language pathologists, neuropsychologists and other rehabilitation professionals to get you the results which you deserve.

-Goldfinger Personal Injury Law has assisted accident victims, families and their loved ones in car accident cases caused by head on collisions.
+Goldfinger Injury Lawyers has assisted accident victims, families and their loved ones in car accident cases caused by head on collisions.
 Our law firm has recovered millions of dollars in compensation for our clients against negligent drivers, and their insurance companies to restore dignity back to our clients’ lives.
 Head on collision cases may seem simple, but they often aren’t as cut and dry as you might think.
 There are always two sides of the story.
 There are sometimes insurance coverage issues in head on collision cases.
 But, our focused lawyers have been trained to get to the bottom of these issues so that we can get the most out of your car accident case.
 Call us for your free consultation today.